 observability/ | Metrics, tracing | ~240 |

-Here's the recursive part: we used Bernstein to execute the decomposition.
-A YAML plan defined 15 extraction stages with dependency edges (e.g., tasks/ had to be extracted before agents/ because the spawner depends on the task store).
+Recursive part: Bernstein executed the decomposition.
+A YAML plan defined fifteen extraction stages with dependency edges (tasks/ had to land before agents/ because the spawner depends on the task store).

 """Orchestrator shim - re-exports from sub-packages for backward compat."""